stevensattin-optimizely/se-ruby-fullstack-exercise/README.md

 # SE Full Stack Sample Implementation Twilio App
+---

---- and open the prothis guide you will be tasked with implementing the Optimizely Ruby SDK, and using a Full Stac"
+In this exercise you will be tasked with implementing the Optimizely Ruby SDK, and experimenting on your own SMS bot with Twilio.

-The sample application here is all setup so that all you need to do is reserve a phone number in Twilio, enter your credentials, and implement Optimizely.
+This sample application is setup to make things as easy as possible.
+All you'll need to do is implement Optimizely, and connect the application to Twilio.

+For access to Twilio, see the email this was sent in, or contact @andreas.

-Instructions are given6.
-Open the as comments in the ```server.rb``` file, but repeated here with additional context and initial setup steps.
+Instructions are given as comments in the ```server.rb``` file, but repeated here with additional context and initial setup steps.

 When followed closely, this project should take no more than 1-2 hours.